 Also of interest is that Mission Viejo has more people living here who work in computers and math than 95% of the places in the US.

-Mission Viejo is one of the most well-educated cities in the nation.
-45.56% of adults in Mission Viejo have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Mission Viejo ranks among the highest in the nation.
+Of the 25-and-older adult population in Mission Viejo, 45.96% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

-Mission Viejo is a somewhat ethnically-diverse city.
+Mission Viejo is an extremely ethnically-diverse city.
 The people who call Mission Viejo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mission Viejo residents report their race to be White, followed by Asian.
 Mission Viejo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.96% of the city’s residents.
-Important ancestries of people in Mission Viejo include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 17.68% of the city’s residents.
+Important ancestries of people in Mission Viejo include Irish, English, Italian, and Iranian.

 The most common language spoken in Mission Viejo is English.
 Other important languages spoken here include Spanish and Persian.